ardent-development/a5x5/README.md

 * Character height usually meets, but shall never exceed, 5 pixels.
 * Character width ranges from 3 to 5 pixels depending on its visual complexity.
+* Characters (like lowercase G and Y) which have elements under their "main spaces" are not given any underspace and always fit within the same line.

 ## Contributors